helpyio/helpy_slack/README.md

 [![Code Climate](https://codeclimate.com/github/scott/helpy_slack/badges/gpa.svg)](https://codeclimate.com/github/scott/helpy_slack)

 This extension adds Slack notifications when new discussions are posted to your Helpy and adds a configuration panel in your Settings area.
+You must have Helpy 0.9.2 or newer for the admin settings integration to work correctly.

 ## Installation